jophde/documentation/docs/03_Android/Quickstart.md

     gradle pullMainWorkingContentFromColatris
     ```

-Note:  These steps will enable Colatris Manual Mode for all of your app's Build Variants.
+Note:  These steps will enable Colatris Editor Mode for all of your app's Build Variants.
 To configure Colatris more granuarly please see the full Intengration Steps document.
 In a stock Android app only two variants exist, `debug` and `release`.
 Colatris supports gradle commands .
 Source sets that aren't part of a variant are respected.